 Program overview

 The Bachelor of Applied Science - Electrical and Computer (Direct Entry) - Computer Engineering program at Queen's University is designed to equip students with the essential skills and knowledge required in the field of electrical engineering.
-This program encompasses a broad range of topics, including electric circuits, microprocessors, communications networks, and robotics.
-Students will engage in hands-on learning experiences, allowing them to apply theoretical concepts to real-world challenges.
-The program emphasizes innovation and creativity, preparing graduates for a dynamic career in engineering.
+This program encompasses a broad range of topics, including electric circuits, microelectronics, robotics, and communications.
+Students will engage in hands-on learning through lab work and design projects, culminating in a Capstone project in their final year.
+This dynamic program prepares graduates for a successful career in various engineering disciplines.

 The Bachelor of Applied Science in Electrical and Computer Engineering is structured to provide a comprehensive education over a period of four years.
 The program includes: